jonobr1/two.js/wiki/documentation/vector/README.md

 <div class="instance">

-## Two.Vector.clear
+## Two.Vector.x

-__Returns__:

-+ `Two.Vector`

-- An instance of itself for the purpose of chaining.

-Set the x / y component values of the vector to zero.
+The horizontal x-component of the vector.